arktypeio/arktype/CONTRIBUTING.md

 git checkout -b amazing-feature
 ```

+6. Do your best to write code that is stylistically consistent with its context.
+The linter will help with this, but it won't catch everything.
+Here's a few general guidelines:

+    - Favor functions over classes
+    - Favor arrow functions outside of classes
+    - Favor types over interfaces
+    - Favor mutation over copying objects in perf-sensitive contexts
+    - Favor clarity in naming with the following exceptions:
+        - Ubiquitous variables/types.
+For example, use `s` over `dynamicParserState` for a variable of type DynamicParserState that is used in the same way across many functions.
+        - Ephemeral variables whose contents can be trivially inferred from context.
+For example, prefer `rawKeyDefinitions.map(_ => _.trim())` to `rawKeyDefinitions.map(rawKeyDefinition => rawKeyDefinition.trim())`.

+We also have some unique casing rules for our TypeScript types to making writing isomorphic code easier:

+-   Use `CapitalCase` for...

+    -   Non-generic types (e.g. `SomeData`)
+    -   Generic types with noun names, like `Array<t>`.
+As a rule of thumb, your generic should be named this way if all its parameters have defaults (unfortunately TS's builtin `Array` type doesn't have a default parameter, but it should have been `unknown`!)

+-   Use `camelCase` for...

+    -   Generic types with verb names like `inferDomain<t>`.
+Types named this way should always have at least one required parameter.
+    -   Parameter names, e.g. `t` in `Array<t>`

-6. Once you've made the changes you want to and added corresponding unit tests, run the `prChecks` command in the project root and address any problems:
+7. Once you've made the changes you want to and added corresponding unit tests, run the `prChecks` command in the project root and address any problems:

 ```sh
 pnpm prChecks